isms/mcmc-rs/README.md

 Implementation
 --------------

-Currently we expect plain vectors of `f64` floating point numbers.
+Currently we expect plain vectors of `f64` floating point numbers, but this may be worth generalizing to `f32`s as well (see roadmap below).

-Implementations for some of these diagnostics vary slightly, so reference implementations are based on [Stan](https://github.com/stan-dev/stan), and unit tests are adapted to ensure matching behavior.
+Implementations for some of these diagnostics vary slightly, so reference implementations are based on [Stan](https://github.com/stan-dev/stan), and unit tests are adapted from the Stan codebase to ensure matching behavior.

 Roadmap
 -------